parallelwindfarms/parareal/paper/paper.md

 Classical numerical solvers for dynamical systems, such as the Runge-Kutta algorithm, are not suitable for parallelization.
 The reason for this is that each integration step fundamentally depends on the previous one, making it an inherently serial process.
-But as we'll see below, the Parareal algorithm [@Lions2001] provides a solver that allows parallelization in the time domain.
-The Parareal algorithm is known to lead to a computational advantage under certain circumstances [@AUBANEL2011172].
+The Parareal algorithm [@Lions2001] provides a solver that allows such a parallelization in the time domain.
+This algorithm is known to lead to a computational advantage under certain circumstances [@AUBANEL2011172].